How do I approximate my assignment scores using the What-If Grades feature?

 As a student, you can view your grades based on What-If scores so that you know how grades will be affected by upcoming or resubmitted assignments.
 You can test scores for an assignment that already includes a score, or an assignment that has yet to be graded.

-- What-If scores simulate updates to your final grade.
-Depending on the grade calculation for your course, your total grade may display as a point value or as a percentage.
+- What-If scores simulate updates to your current and final grades.
+Depending on the grade calculation for your course, your grades may display as a point value or as a percentage.

 If your instructor is using grading periods, the grades page defaults to the current grading period.
-To change grading periods, click the grading period drop-down menu .
+To change grading periods, click the Grading Period drop-down menu .
+Click the Apply button .

 View What-If Grades